Caregiver: Surviving Covid19 Coronavirus

 It was on Wednesday when I told my husband he had to ask a lot of questions.
 He was on oxygen and could speak.
 I could demand a little bit more.
 He was moved to another unit with another recovering Covid19 patient, an Arab man.
 The word “recovering” was comforting.
 I also asked my husband to take a picture of everything.
 He sent me a picture of the name of his doctor.
 Now I have a name.

 My brother-in-law texted me a list of what he wanted me to find out.
 A list of acronyms, Med-speak.
-Now that I know the name of his doctor, I could call and asked to speak with her.
+Now that I knew the name of his doctor, I could call and asked to speak with her.
 I could also ask her to give me the numbers for all these acronyms that I personally didn’t understand.
 I just needed the numbers.
 My brother-in-law would interpret.
 What was his treatment -- was his big question.

 I was learning new words from my husband: Heparin that went into his stomach, and Demathesone, the steroids.
 I already knew about Remdesivir – and the controversy around its usage.
 Because he was asking a lot of questions, he found out the he had Covid Pneumonia, which explained the SOB + Cough + High fevers.
 When he had an x-ray when he tested positive, his lungs were still okay.
 Our weekend of hell was all about Covid Pneumonia.
 Now we had a name.
 Even a name brought comfort.
 No need to explain it further.

 On Wednesday, whenever my husband was off the oxygen, he immediately went back to shortness of breath.
 He had no fever by then.
 The coughing had stopped as well.
 He especially had a reaction after they took his blood on his fist.
 He went back to his bed and couldn’t breathe well again.
 The doctor told him that if he continued improving, he would be discharged.
-When the doctor found out that my husband had shortness of breath when he went to the restroom he was kept on Thursday for observation.
+When the doctor found out that my husband had shortness of breath when he went to the restroom he was told to stay on Thursday for observation.
 On that day, there was a snowstorm in NYC.

 One of the things I learned as a child who spent many a day in a VA hospital is to remember names.
 I memorized names from name tags of my father’s doctors, and immediately use them when I said, Thank you, Doctor _____.
 I obviously couldn’t do that because I had not been back in the hospital since we went there on Tuesday.